heycarsten/lcbo-api/static/source/news/2014-12-16-whats-next-for-lcbo-api.html.md

 One of the most exciting use-cases I ever received was from a statistician at Harvard who was using the historical datasets as fixtures for testing different algorithms in their research.
-It was really humbling, and it drove home the fact that LCBO API isn't just a provider for LCBO data, it also represents time and place for an entire retail sector in a large market.
+It was really humbling, and it drove home the fact that LCBO API isn't just a machine-readable representation of LCBO.com, it holds time and place for an entire retail sector in a large market.
 This doesn't really exist at this scale anywhere else in the world --- it's humbling, it's exciting!

 I've had the pleasure of meeting all these incredible people doing interesting things through my work on LCBO API.
 As much as I'd like to end it there, in